gottfried-github/e-commerce-mongo/readme.md

 1. When the update to `product` fails, the write to `Photos` gets reversed.

 2. Again, when the update or delete of `product` fails, the remove operation on `Photos` gets reversed.

-# Testing
-To set up testing environment, follow these instructions.

-## 1. Preparations
-If you have the `data_test` directory, then skip this step.

-`./test.init.sh`

-## 2. Init database
-If you have already run this command in the past, then skip this step.

-`docker compose -f test.init-db.docker-compose.yml up --build`

-Wait a few moments to make sure the script has connected to the database and initialized it (you should see `mongosh` logs from the `init` container in the stdout).
-Then you can interrupt (`CTRL+c`).

-## 3. Execute migrations (up)
-### Prepare `package.json`
-Temporarily remove the `"type": "module"` declaration from `package.json` [`1`].

-### Run the commands
-1. `docker compose -f test.run.docker-compose.yml run node bash`

-Inside the running container:

-2. `/base/e-commerce-mongo/test.migrations-up.sh`

-### Undo changes to `package.json`
-Put the `"type": "module"` declaration back into `package.json`

-## 4. Run the tests
-If you have the container running from `1` in the previous section, then skip this step:

-1. `docker compose -f test.run.docker-compose.yml run node bash`

-Inside the running container:

-2. `cd /base/e-commerce-mongo && npm run test:store`

-## 5. After testing, clean up the environment
-We need to unwind the migrations.
-We're going to use `migrate-mongo`, so we need to temporarily remove the `"type": "module"` declaration from `package.json` again, as we did in [`2`](2.-init-database).

-Now, if you have the container running from the [previous steps](4.-run-the-tests), you can skip this step:

-1. `docker compose -f test.run.docker-compose.yml run bash`

-Inside the running container, run this until all migrations are migrated down:

-`/e-commerce-mongo/test.migrations-down.sh`

 # Notes
 1. `migrate-mongo`, which is run in `test.migrations-up.sh`, doesn't work with es6 modules.